ManonLef/ManonLef/README.md

 I'm following along with [The Odin Project Curriculum](https://github.com/TheOdinProject/curriculum) which is aimed at full stack development and instilling the programmer mindset, honing problem-solving skills and mainly building things on your own, from scratch, utilizing the documentation and your own research.

 Some recent Projects I've worked on:
+- MVP finished (some feats still in progress): [A Webshop](https://github.com/ManonLef/tdd-e-commerce) built using Vite and React, testing with RTL and Vitest
 - Latest: [HeartStone themed memory game](https://github.com/ManonLef/memory-card) using Vite and React
 - [CV Builder app](https://github.com/ManonLef/cv-app) with React
 - [Weather App](https://github.com/ManonLef/weather-app): Mainly to get a feel for working with API's and async code